PraelHacks/htb-comments/sop-and-cors.md

 ## Comment #1: Adding diagrams and images to help explain the attack.

+To help enhance the learning experience of learners, we can add diagrams that help visualize each step of the process.
 For example, in [Senior Web Penetration Tester learning path -> Advanced XSS and CSRF Exploitation module -> Same-Origin Policy & CORS section](https://academy.hackthebox.com/module/235/section/2655), it starts with explaining the CSRF attacks.

 ```